Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Related: Where to Inject Peptides

-3. Observe Before Adding
+3. Observation Before Adding

-4. Add One Companion
+4. One Companion

-5. Escalate Only After a Failure Pattern Appears
+5. Escalation After a Failure Pattern Appears

-Escalation should answer a specific sentence:
+Escalation answers a specific sentence:

 - "Energy is the bottleneck."